-The Flemish draftpartial report was made available on the Internet from 2021 October to 2425 November 2020 (https://omgeving.vlaanderen.be/aarhus).2024 (link to website) Everybody got the opportunity to submit written remarks.
+The Flemish partial report was made available on the Internet from 21 October to 25 November 2024 (link to website).
+Everybody got the opportunity to submit written remarks.

 Received comments:

 The Flemish Region received one (joint) public consultation response from Bond Beter Leefmilieu (BBL), Natuurpunt and Dryade (see attached document).